-According to site, freelancers can be hired for jobs on web, mobile, and software development, engineering and data science, creative services such as graphic design and writing, sales and marketing, customer service, virtual assistants, and accounting and consulting.
+According to the site, freelancers can be hired for jobs on web, mobile, and software development, engineering and data science, creative services such as graphic design and writing, sales and marketing, customer service, virtual assistants, and accounting and consulting.

 WeGoLook is a sharing economy platform that can dispatch from its over 20,000 ‘Lookers’ to verify claims made by sellers about assets for sale.
 Lookers act as the buyers eyes on the ground to see if a purchase they want to make is as advertised.

-Think of it as an on-demand inspection, or custom tasking.
+Think of it as on-demand inspection, or custom tasking.
 Yes, you get paid to be someone else eyes!

 To learn more about this side hustle, check out these excellent posts: